Diamond Jubilee of Queen Victoria: Background

 Queen Victoria surpassed her grandfather King George III as the longest-reigning British monarch on 23 September 1896, an event that she marked privately at Balmoral Castle.
 She wrote in her journal, "People wished to make all sorts of demonstrations, which I asked them not to do until I had completed the sixty years next June."
-The Diamond Jubilee was therefore an opportunity to celebrate Victoria's status as longest-reigning monarch, in addition to marking 60 years on the throne.
+The Diamond Jubilee was therefore an opportunity to celebrate Victoria's status as the longest-reigning monarch, in addition to marking 60 years on the throne.
 On 20 June 1897, the sixtieth anniversary of her accession, Victoria wrote in her journal:

 The sixtieth anniversary of her accession was celebrated on 20 June 1897 with a thanksgiving service at St George's Chapel, Windsor Castle.

-Celebrations
+Events

 The occasion was marked publicly two days later by the Festival of the British Empire proposed by Joseph Chamberlain, who promoted the idea of a global celebration fit for a monarch ruling over 450 million people.
 The day was declared a bank holiday in Britain, Ireland and India.
 The British Army and Royal Navy as well as troops from Canada, India, Africa and the South Pacific took part in the procession in London.
 The Queen telegraphed a message to all nations in the British Empire: "From my heart I thank my beloved people.
 May God bless them."

 At 11:15 am, the Queen, along with Princess Helena and the Princess of Wales, took part in the parade in an open carriage from Buckingham Palace to St Paul's Cathedral, where thanksgiving service took place.
 Seventeen other carriages carrying members of the royal family followed her.
 Eleven colonial prime ministers were in attendance: